-All of us were once students.
-Although it may seem for some of us as a long time ago, (I myself entered the University of Illinois as an undergraduate in 1987!), professors then likely faced the same issues as we do now - students whose attention has waned, hands that are never raised, and the look of indifference to the passionately explained subject material I know I’ve certainly had those moments as a student and now, standing in front of the class, I recognize the same the same look on my students’ faces.
-And it seems endemic, once a student succumbs the rest of the class is likely to follow, students just aren’t able to learn once a sluggish or negative classroom vibe takes hold.
+All of us were once students, although it may seem for some of us as a long time ago, (I myself entered the University of Illinois as an undergraduate in 1987!).
+Professors then likely faced the same issues as we do now-- students whose attention has waned, hands that are never raised, and the look of indifference to the passionately explained subject material.
+I know I’ve certainly had those moments as a student and now, standing in front of the class, I recognize the same look on my students’ faces.
+And it seems endemic, once a student succumbs, the rest of the class is likely to follow.
+Students just aren’t able to learn once a sluggish or negative classroom vibe takes hold.

-In 2006, Reed and Ones published a summary of 158 studies that examined the impact of aerobic exercise, such as brisk walking and jogging, on positive mood.
+In 2006, Reed and Ones1 published a summary of 158 studies that examined the impact of aerobic exercises, such as brisk walking and jogging, on positive mood.
 The aerobic exercise participants were compared to control participants who primarily spent their time sitting, similar to students in a classroom.

-Reed and Ones gathered research articles from as far back as 1978.
-Over 13,000 participants have been in such studies.
+Reed and Ones gathered research articles from as far back as 1978 with over 13,000 participants having been in such studies.
 In research, we refer to this type of summary as a meta-analysis because it is a statistical summary of many students.
-The research gathered by Reed and Ones were wide-reaching and yet familiar to me, since some of them, Affect responses to acute bouts of aerobic exercise: A test of the opponent-process theory.
-Journal of Sport Behavior and The role of relative autonomy in post-exercise affect responding.
-Journal of Sport Behavior, were mine.
-[2, 3].
+The research gathered by Reed and Ones was wide-reaching and yet familiar to me.2, 3

 Reed and Ones reported that aerobic exercise compared to a control condition such as sitting improved positive mood robustly and reliably.
 The great news for us teachers?
 The participants did not have to run a marathon or sprint to exhaustion to change their mood.
 Low-intensity aerobic exercise such as a brisk walk did the trick in improving mood.

 So what does that mean for us in the classroom, facing the daunting task of not only teaching but keeping students engaged?
 My simple solution: take a walk.
-Take 5 – 10 classroom minutes to have your students move, whether it be up and down the aisles or, if in a lecture hall, up and down the stairs, or if you’re able take a walk outside.
+Take 5-10 classroom minutes to have your students move, whether it be up and down the aisles, if in a lecture hall, up and down the stairs, or if you’re able-- take a walk outside.
 You can even lecture while the students take their walk.
-Having implemented this with my own students, I’ve seen the effects this type of activity can have towards creating a positive classroom vibe.
+Having implemented this with my own students, I’ve seen the effects this type of activity can have towards creating a positive classroom atmosphere.
 My students are more alert and more interested in my lectures.
 And the best part of this type of quick activity?
-Based on Reed and Ones’ work, the created positive vibe lasts for at least 30 minutes.
+Based on Reed and Ones’ work, the created positive atmosphere lasts for at least 30 minutes.

 Reed, J., & Ones, D. S. (2006).
 The effect of acute aerobic exercise on positive activated affect: A meta-analysis.
 Psychology of Sport and Exercise, 7(5), 477–514.